 Why is negotiating so important for entrepreneurs?
 Entrepreneurs are constantly negotiating for resources they don’t always control.
 They need someone to invest in their product or idea, or even work for them without a promise of reward.
 On the customer side, they need people to believe in a product that may not exist from a company who may not be around in six months.
 So negotiation skills are critical regardless of what stage an entrepreneur is at with their business – from idea stage to seed stage to growth stage to expansion stage.

-8 Common Mistakes
+The 8 Common Negotiation Mistakes

 - Entrepreneurs are self-centered.
 Because entrepreneurs are focused on their own interests (their pitch, their needs, their wants) they often fail to consider the needs, wants and priorities of their investors, customers, employees and partners.